forcedotcom/sfdx-scanner/docs/_articles/en/troubleshooting.md

 ### The `scanner:rule:list` command displays my new custom rules in the catalog, but when I run them I get an error about the Java version.

-One possible reason is that the Java version you used to build your code is different from the version the Salesforce CLI Scanner plug-in uses to invoke PMD.
+One possible reason is that the Java version you used to build your code is different from the version the Salesforce Code Analyzer plug-in uses to invoke PMD.
 Make sure you compile your Java code with the same Java version and path that’s listed in the `java-home` key in `<HOME_DIR>/.sfdx-scanner/Config.json`.

 ### The `scanner:rule:list` command displays my new custom rules in the catalog, but when I run a rule, I get a `ClassNotFoundException`.